confluentinc/ksql/docs/installation/config-ksql.rst

     .. code:: java

         ksql.command.topic.suffix=production_commands

+.. _ksql-config-schema-registry-url:
+ksql.schema.registry.url
+    The Schema Registry URL path to connect KSQL to.

+.. _ksql-config-queries-file:
+ksql.queries.file
+    A file that specifies a predefined set of queries for the KSQL Server, KSQL, and its underlying Kafka Streams instances.

 :cp-javadoc:`listeners |streams/javadocs/org/apache/kafka/streams/StreamsConfig.html#CACHE_MAX_BYTES_BUFFERING_CONFIG`
    The maximum number of memory bytes to be used for buffering across all threads.
 The default value in KSQL is ``10000000`` (~ 10 MB).